-So to elaborate a little, we have a puppy that is with you throughout the day naturally will want to keep you in its sights and to watch the comings and goings and then at night the puppy is placed in the crate and then has to cope with alone, this whilst in darkness.
-Your puppy may have a different idea as to what should happen!
+So to elaborate a little, we have a puppy that is with you throughout the day and naturally will want to keep you in its sights and to watch the comings and goings, and then at night the puppy is placed in the crate and has to cope with alone, whilst in darkness.
+Your puppy may have a different idea as to what should happen at night!

 Puppy crying at night

 A puppy can be surprisingly noisy in these first few nights and can quickly lead to the owner becoming sleep deprived.
 This, in turn, can lead to desperation and the owner may inevitably find that the pup will quickly settle as soon as it is in the bedroom with the owner, or another common response from desperate owners is to go downstairs and to sleep alongside the puppy on the sofa or camp bed.
 Whilst I accept that this is placating the puppy and that the pup can sleep and so can the owner, this is not addressing the issue, which is getting the puppy to learn to sleep alone in a dark, quiet room.
 Tackling this issue now when the puppy is more open to new experiences, will be a great deal easier than addressing it later.

 Dogs in the bedroom - Not the best idea